namsral/flag/README.md

 # keys and values can also be separated by the "=" character
 age=20

-# booleans can me empty, set with 0, 1, true, false, etc
+# booleans can be empty, set with 0, 1, true, false, etc
 hacker
 ```